Kingpin's Guide to The Cost of Living in Brussels

 - €39,660+ 50%

 Housing is typically the biggest expense for expats in Brussels.
-However, when you compare the average salary in Belgium to rental prices, renting a larger property is feasible.
+However, when you compare the average salary in Belgium to rental prices, renting a larger property is feasible, therefore still offering tax expats a comfortable cost of living.

 Rental prices depend on the size and quality of the property, and its proximity to the city centre and the European quarter.
 Importantly, there is a range of housing options catering to every budget.
 Average rental prices in Brussels are as follows: